ethereum/ethereum-org/views/content/geth.md

 Sometimes you might not want to connect to the live public network.
 Instead, you can choose to create your own private testnet.
 This is very useful if you don't need to test public contracts and want just to try- or develop on the technology.
 Since you would be only one mining, you can easily get a lot of ether to test your code as well as have the ability to flexibly control the inclusion of transactions in the blockchain.

-    geth --networkid 12345 --genesisnonce 678 --datadir ~/.ethereum_experiment console
+    geth --networkid 12345 --genesis ~/dev/genesis.json --datadir ~/.ethereum_experiment console

 Replace 12345 with any random number you want to use as the network ID.
-Changing the genesis nonce is optional but it's important because if someone accidentally connects to your testnet using the real chain, your local copy will be considered a stale fork and updated to the _"real"_ one.
+It's a good idea to change the content of the genesis block because if someone accidentally connects to your testnet using the real chain, your local copy will be considered a stale fork and updated to the _"real"_ one.
 Changing the datadir also changes your local copy of the blockchain, otherwise, in order to successfully mine a block, you would need to mine against the difficulty of the last block present in your local copy of the blockchain - which may take several hours.

 This will prevent anyone who doesn't know your chosen — secret — nonce and network id, from connecting to you or providing you with unwanted data.
 If you *want* to connect to other peers and create a small private network of multiple computers, you have to help each node find the others.
 To do that, first you need your Node URL: